Braslava/landing_page_project/README.md

 -   programmatically builds navigation,
 -   scrolls to anchors from navigation,
--   highlights section in viewport upon scrolling.
+-   highlights section in viewport upon scrolling,
+-   has responsibe navigation bar style.